mercadolibre/chico/README.md

 - [SASS] (https://github.com/mercadolibre/ui-sass_style_guide)
 - [JavaScript](https://github.com/mercadolibre/javascript-style-guide)

-## API Doc

-You can read our [API Doc](http://chico.mercadolibre.com/).

-The API doc may also be run locally by running:

-    grunt doc

-Navigate `./doc` directory and enjoy!

 ## How to use Chico Themes

 This is the structure and a small file reference guide: